 All in all, though, it’s a fairly comprehensive set up that covers most of the basics and would give children a good solid religious foundation.
 For many families it would make a great guide for learning many fundamentals of Wicca.

-Disclaimer: Book link is an affiliate link.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Disclaimer: Book link is an affiliate link.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio